Celebrate Elizabeth Taber

 In 1870, eight years after the death of her husband, 80-year-old Elizabeth returned to Marion, determined to use her wealth to “put some snap” back into her hometown.
 Wearing mourning black and occasionally smoking a pipe, Elizabeth began her plan “for the improvement and embellishment of my native place, lovely Marion, village by the sea.”
 Her only heir was a cousin named John Foster, who drove her every day back and forth on Marion’s dusty roads as she designed and supervised her various projects.
 In 1872, she bought some land and provided $4000 for a Victorian building to house a library on the first floor and a natural history museum on the second floor.
 Looking to the future, she also provided a $15,000 endowment for the library and $6000 for the museum.
 Her funds paved roads, built stone walls, and planted trees.
 After sea captains built the Congregational Church, she donated an organ and constructed a stone chapel across the road for a children’s Sunday School.
 She also donated funds to the Evergreen Cemetery and provided $20,000 for Lower Village improvements.

-Passionate about the education of young girls and boys, she founded Tabor Academy in 1876, naming it after Mt.
-Tabor in Palestine, rather than after herself.
+Passionate about the education of young girls and boys, she founded Tabor Academy in 1876.
 She also built a home for Tabor’s first headmaster – Taber Hall – which included two rooms upstairs for herself.
 Beginning in 1875, she funded and oversaw construction of the two original buildings at the corner of Spring and Main Streets.
 She hired Clark P. Howland as the first headmaster, and together they developed the curriculum and rules for conduct.
 The school opened in September 1877 with a class of 21 students.
 Elizabeth stipulated that Marion students should receive a free education, and specified in her will that “the character of the school itself should … be gradually elevated and its scope enlarged.”
 Certainly the decision in the 1930s to move the school to its present setting near the sea was in accord with her wishes for its continuing growth and improvement.

 Elizabeth died in 1888 at the age of 97, and was buried alongside her husband Stephen and their three children in Acushnet.
 It is estimated that her fortune was close to half a million dollars, nearly all gifted to the town of Marion in buildings and railroad stock.
 In her will, Elizabeth left funds to build the Music Hall for lectures and concerts, as well as endowments to maintain all of her creations.
 Although she was a solitary person, she had many friends, and townsfolk revered her for her boundless generosity and inspired vision for Marion’s future.